 If your kitchen has undergone closure for a significant amount of time, whether due to the Covid pandemic, had undergone refurbishment or had to close for health and safety reasons, there will have been little or no water running through your grease trap and wastewater drainage system during the closure period.
-For in-kitchen grease traps and grease removal systems there may be a strong odour in the room as a result of accumulated waste and lack of use during the lockdown period.
+For in-kitchen grease traps and grease removal systems, there may be a strong odour in the room as a result of accumulated waste and lack of use during the closure period.

-Ventilating the area and following the simple tests will check the health of your grease trap and kitchen drainage system, disperse foul odours and help highlight any problems before your kitchen is back in operation.
+Ventilating the area and following simple tests will check the health of your kitchen grease trap and drainage system, disperse foul odours and help highlight any problems before your kitchen is back in operation.

 Grease Traps and Grease Removal Systems

-Turn on the taps from the pot wash sink and other appliances that run through your Grease Trap or Grease Removal System (before switching the power back on) and run water for a least 3 minutes.
+Turn on the taps from the pot wash sink and other appliances that run through your kitchen grease trap or grease removal system (before switching the power back on) and run water for at least 3 minutes.

 This will ensure there is sufficient water in your grease trap or grease removal unit for it to operate effectively.

 Check to see if the water is slow to drain from the pot wash sink as this may indicate that the grease trap requires a service, or this could be a blockage or restriction in the pipework from the pot wash or after the grease trap.

 Toilets and Hand Wash Basins

-Run water in a similar way to step one to test the wastewater discharge from toilets, wash hand basins and other wash-up areas in the building.
-This will help identify if there are any restrictions in blockages in your wastewater drainage system and prime it for re-opening.
+Run the water in a similar way to step one to test the wastewater discharge from toilets, hand wash basins and other wash-up areas in the building.
+This will help identify any restrictions in your wastewater drainage system and prime it for reopening.